Last updated on March 3rd, 2020 at 11:18 am

-With already over three times the number of mobile phones on the planet than desktop or portable computers, this article The Mobile Web Explained addresses why the Web was destined to go mobile.
+With already over three times the number of mobile phones on the planet than desktop or portable computers, this article The Mobile Web Explained addresses the challenges faced in mobile content delivery during the early days of the Internet, discusses the evolution of mobile web standards, explores the pros and cons of building specific device-based websites, and highlights the future of the mobile web.

 Challenges in mobile content delivery